 Examples of services that are not exempt include:

 - any service that is not provided under the terms of an approval, license, registration or exemption from registration, granted under the appropriate social legislation;

-- any service provided to a person other than an in-patient, resident or other beneficiary of care or treatment.
-This includes any supply made to visitors.
-However, special rules apply to the supply of meals and accommodation to parents staying in hospital with a sick child (see paragraph 2.11 below), and;
+- any service provided to a person other than an in-patient, resident or other beneficiary of care or treatment in a hospital or hospice.
+This includes any supply made to visitors in hospitals or hospices.
+However, special rules apply to the supply of meals and accommodation to parents staying in hospital with a sick child (see paragraph 2.11); and

 - any goods or services that are separable from care or treatment provided within the institution.
 For example, charges made for the use of telephones.

 2.5Must medical supplies made by qualifying institutions be made directly to the final patient?